spalarus/docker-karaf/README.md

     spalarus/karaf
 ```

-To execute more complex karaf shell-scripts initially you should mount this script to */opt/karaf/etc/initcommands* .
+To execute more complex karaf shell-scripts initially, you should mount this script to */opt/karaf/etc/initcommands* .

 ```shell
 docker run -d --name karaffe \